ldicarlo/ldicarlo/README.md

 I have started [a "Portage Salarial" company](https://north-devs.com).
 In France, it's a way to "freelance" with almost no paperwork.

-I provide this service as on of the cheapest in France.
+I provide this service as one of the cheapest in France.
 (I actually did not find anybody cheaper, or even a the same price).